EDITOR’S NOTE: Oscar Lopez is the CEO of Poderosos but not affiliated with the Valley Aids Council.

 HARLINGEN, Texas (KVEO) — Crystal meth is now the leading cause of overdose deaths and the number one cause for new HIV infections in the Rio Grande Valley.

 “I was first exposed to methamphetamines, meth in NYC.
-This was some 20 years ago, and it was extremely popular in New York, in L.A. and in large urban cities.
-I never heard about it, seen it, used or anything,” said Oscar Lopez, CEO of Poderosos and member of the Valley Aids Council.
+This was some 20 years ago, and it was extremely popular in New York, in L.A., and in large urban cities.
+I never heard about it, seen it, used or anything,” said Oscar Lopez, CEO of Poderosos.

 He recalls the moment he first tried meth at a friend’s party, and how addictive the drug can be.